CeliaRipple/CeliaRipple.github.io/lab8R,R.md

 "drought" layers were downloaded from the GRID UNEP site https://preview.grid.unep.ch/index.php?preview=data&lang=eng (4) drought and flood layers were masked to the "Capacity Grid" so that there will be no data in these layer for cells in which there is no data on the capacity layer.
-Next we added functions to the original model to give the "floodclip" and the "droughtclip" layers scores from 1-5 based the severvity of their inputs.
+Next we used raster functions in QGIS to give the "floodclip" and the "droughtclip" layers scores from 1-5 based the severvity of their inputs.
 For "droughtclip" we added r.quantile that gives its output in html file form which we saved as a txt file then used in the r.rcode function with the drought to create classifed layers.
-This is the output of that function layed over the Livelihoodzones layer to contextualize the extent of Malawi: [droughtoutput](drought.png) the "floodclip" layer already has only 5 classifications after rasterization but the range is 0-4.
+This is the output of that function layed over the Livelihoodzones layer to contextualize the extent of Malawi: [droughtoutput](drought.png) notice that there are rather large areas of no data in the drought layer. the "floodclip" layer already has only 5 classifications after rasterization but the range is 0-4.
 To make this layer consistant with the drought and capacity layers we used a raster calculator: "floodclip" + 1 and to shift the range to 1-5.
-Next we used a raster calculator to weight and add together the scores of the capacity and flood and drought layers.
-The output of the flood layer looks like this [floodoutput](flood.png)
+The output of the flood layer looks like this [floodoutput](flood.png) notice again the large areas of no data.

 Next, to combine "capacityGrid", "Floodoutput" and "droughtoutput" we used raster calculator to weight each given Malcomb et al.'s determined weights (40%, 20%, 20%) and added them together: ((2-"CapacityGrid")*.4)+("Floodoutput"*.2)+